 Prada has been making and selling high-quality, innovative products for women, men, and children for almost a century.
 Prada has become a synonym for high-end fashion because the brand consistently delivers groundbreaking new designs every season.

-5. What font is the Prada logo?
+5. What is the Prada font?

-Prada's logo font is Engry, and the company's brand colors are black and white.
+The Prada logo font is Engry, and the company's brand colors are black and white.
 The custom-drawn modern serif is simultaneously striking and instantly recognizable.

 Prada has kept a close eye on its logo, with its lack of prevalence and importance being its primary characteristic.